microsoft/ignite-learning-paths-training/apps/apps50/README.md

 az aks browse --name AKS_NAME --resource-group AKS_RESOURCE_GROUP
 ```

-Select "Config and Storage" => "Config Maps" => "cfg-my-tt-cart", select "Edit" and copy the value for `HOST` to a file that can be retrieved later, we will refer to this value as `HOST` in the Demo 4 script.
+Select "Config and Storage" => "Config Maps" => "cfg-my-tt-cart", select "Edit" and copy the value for `HOST` to your variables.txt file so that it can be retrieved later, we will refer to this value as `HOST` in the Demo 4 script.
 Finally, edit out this value so that there is nothing there as shown below and select "Update":

 ![](./assets/breakcart.png)